 - the period of time spent on processing requests significantly exceeds the processing time using classical algorithms.

 Whereas not all of potential users of Nemesida WAF will be able to purchase a server with a GPU for deep learning, and query processing time is a key factor, we decided to use classical algorithms which with a good training set, provide accuracy and scale well on any platform.

 |Classical algorithms||Multy-layer neural network|

-1. High accuracy of a good training set only.
+1. High accuracy with a good training set only.

 2. There are no high hardware requirements (GPU).

 1. High hardware requirements (GPU).

 2. Query interaction time far exceeds the interaction time using classical algorithms.